On this page

 You can find a range of parent communication resources on the KS:CPC website (KS:CPC login required to access resources).
 For more information, see consent and sexual consent – information for parents, carers and families.

 The Keeping Safe: Child Protection Curriculum is used in some other sectors and schools nationally and internationally.
 The Department for Education retains the intellectual property of the KS:CPC to make sure the curriculum stays up-to-date and maintains its high profile and integrity.
-For more information about licence agreements and accessing the KS:CPC email education.cpc [at] sa.gov.au.
+For more information about licence agreements and accessing the KS:CPC refer to accessing the KS:CPC website or email education.cpc [at] sa.gov.au .